-Tongariro Crossing is a 12-mile path that shows off New Zealand's most otherworldly capabilities—if you've seen The Lord of the Rings, you'll know it as Mordor.
-Plenty do it on an 8-hour day hike, but there are another two or three days of less crowded emerald lakes, volcanic peaks, and golden tussock-filled valleys, in the wilderness beyond.
-Doing it all requires getting permits, which start to sell out towards the end of the year.
-You can use the hut system, which have heat and water during the southern hemisphere summer.
+Tongariro Crossing is a 12-mile path that shows off New Zealand’s most otherworldly capabilities—if you’ve seen The Lord of the Rings, you'll know it as Mordor.
+Plenty do it on an eight-hour day hike, but there are another two or three days of less crowded emerald lakes, volcanic peaks, and golden tussock-filled valleys in the wilderness beyond.
+If you plan to hike the entire out, you’ll need a permit, which will start to sell out towards the end of the year.
+You can use the backcountry hut system, which have heat and water during the southern hemisphere summer.

 Black Canyon Trail, Arizona

 What began as an early Native American trading route became a stagecoach path on the frontier, a livestock road in the 20th century, and, as of 2008, a National Recreational Trail, run by the Bureau of Land Management.
 The bike-friendly trail winds along the floor of saguaro-clad dessert at the feet of the Bradshaw mountains and through classic frontier scenery.
 Stock up in Prescott or Phoenix, which are both about 40 miles away from the trailhead.
 And even though it’ll be nice and warm, with temperatures ranging from 40 to 70 degrees, wear good long pants and boots—this is rattlesnake country.

 40 miles; 6 to 8 days; December to April